 Anagni, the outrage of the slap

-The “slap of Anagni” took place on September 7, 1303.
-Theater of the blatant episode was the palace of Pope Boniface VIII.
-The “slap” was a very serious outrage committed by the king of France, Philip IV of Valois called “the Fair”, who sent two of his representatives to Anagni with an army.
+I "slap of Anagni”Took place on 7 September 1303.
+Theater of the striking episode, the pope's palace Boniface VIII.
+The 'slap' was a very serious outrage committed by the king of France, Philip IV of Valois known as 'the beautiful', who sent two of his representatives to Anagni with an army.

 The wrath of Philip IV against Boniface VIII

-The god who protected the fields and seeds, according to legendary narratives, would have founded other cities that are Alatri, Aquino, Arpino and Atina.
-The first inhabitants of Anagni were the hernics who were grouped in a religious-political confederation and gathered near the river courses.
+The god who protected the fields and seeds, again according to legendary narratives, would have founded other cities which are Alatri, Aquino, Arpino and Atina.
+The first inhabitants of Anagni were the Hernians who were grouped in a religious-political confederation and gathered near the river courses.

-The Palace of the Popes
+The palace of the Popes

 The papal palace, built near the cathedral, dates back to 1200.
 Cardinal Ugolino Conti, who became pope with the name of Gregory IX, wanted to build it.
 The construction is contemporary with that of the cosmatesque floor of the cathedral and the frescoes of the crypt, called the Sistine Chapel of the Middle Ages.